-Hard-bound Copies of Your Thesis
+Hard-bound Copies and Electronic Copy of Your Thesis

 Please be aware that you need to allow up to ten working days for your thesis to be printed and bound, so you should get this underway as soon as you are able.
 For further information about the binding process, please contact Uniprint or the Library Bindery.